Zero-To-ML/my-project/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-### Default Login Credentials
-- Username: admin
-- Password: [Set your own password]

-### Member Login
-- Use your member ID and password